 Thread veins tend to develop as we get older and the skin thins.
 Hormonal changes associated with pregnancy and the menopause are thought to provoke their development - the reason why women are more prone than men.
 They can also run in the family and be inherited.
-Other causes include too much exposure to the sun, wind or extreme temperatures, cortico-steroid medicines and radiotherapy.
-Thread veins can be unsightly, but aren't dangerous, however they do tend to soread and become more prominent over time.
+Other causes include too much exposure to the sun, wind or extreme temperatures, corticosteroid medicines and radiotherapy.
+Thread veins can be unsightly but aren't dangerous.
+However, they do tend to spread and become more prominent over time.

-Before treating thread veins it is necessary to make sure there are no underlying major vein problems, and in order to do this a duplex scan (doppler-ultrasound) is usually required.
-If a larger vein is affected, is will beed to be addressed before and treatment for thread veins can be carried out.
+Before treating thread veins it is necessary to make sure there are no underlying major vein problems, and in order to do this, a duplex scan (doppler-ultrasound) is usually required.
+If a larger vein is affected, this will need to be addressed before and treatment for thread veins can be carried out.

 Due to the inherent complexity of the many vascular disorders, there may be more than one way of managing a particular condition.
-For this reason, when planning a procedure, Mr Franklin will discuss all the treatment options in a multidisciplinary team meeting, to ensure that all perspectives are considered before recommending a course of action to a patient.
+For this reason, when planning a procedure, your consultant will discuss all the treatment options in a multidisciplinary team meeting, to ensure that all perspectives are considered before recommending a course of action to a patient.